janisaiad/summerschool/README.md

 be careful with data augmentation, because it's useful for foundation model but for local models it's not useful

 code with dv dp is a bit broken but still need to be refined after

+the main idea to put the emphasis on is that empirically the supervised learning setup is hard to enforce the boundary condition because it has to be learnt on every basis I guess maybe we can try to enforce it by a last layer at the end, so we have to resolve it, try and if it does not work (see the litterature before) there should be something under the hood but the other thing is that the 1 shot learning can be useful also

 ### FNO Performance
 - Too many Fourier layers destabilize training
 - Consider sequential temporal inference